 Demographics of Addiction

-Despite the stereotypical image of someone who uses drugs, some factors may create a higher risk of drug addiction.
-Addiction may target certain individuals depending on their location, gender, ethnicity, and age.
+Despite the stereotypical image of someone who uses drugs, addiction impacts people from all walks of life.
+However, some factors may indicate a higher risk of drug addiction.
+Certain demographics or situations such as location, gender, ethnicity and age can impact a person’s likelihood of becoming addicted to drugs or alcohol.

-The National Institute of Drug Abuse reported that 24.6 percent of adults over the age of 12 in the United States had used illicit drugs in the last 30 days.
-Though addictive substances cause issues among all age groups, the growing area of concern are the baby boomers, as many struggle with addictions to prescription drugs.
+The National Institute of Drug Abuse reported that 24.6% of adults over the age of 12 in the United States had used illicit drugs in the past month in 2013.
+Though addictive substances cause issues among all age groups, baby boomers present a growing area of concern as many struggle with addictions to prescription drugs.
+Aside from baby boomers, adults in general tend to have higher rates or drug use and addiction than teens.

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), drug abuse rates differ among people of different ethnicities.
 The findings from adults ages 12 and older in the United States showed the following rates of past month illicit drug use broken down by ethnicity: